Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

 Recently, \citet{Jensen2024} discovered an outer component in the stellar distribution of MW dwarf galaxies by utilizing an updated algorithm to find member stars of dwarf galaxies using {\it Gaia} data.
 To identify member stars in the outer regions, they assumed that the stellar structure of each dwarf galaxy comprises two spatial components: an inner component and an extended component.
 This method led to the identification of nine dwarf galaxies that exhibit a low-density outer profile.
 Motivated by this, we employ the two-component profile suggested by \citet{Jensen2024} as follows,

 where the $B$ is the normalization and $r_{\rm s}$ indicates the scale radius for the outer exponential component.
-We find three unknown parameters ($r_{\rm h} \ = \ 1.68 \ r_{\rm e}$, $r_{\rm s}$, and $B$) by fitting the profile in equation (\ref{eq_profile2}) using the maximum likelihood estimation method, and the resulting estimates are summarized in Table~\ref{tab:one_column_table2}.
+We find three unknown parameters ($r_{\rm h} \ = \ 1.68 r_{\rm e}$, $r_{\rm s}$, and $B$) by fitting the profile in equation (\ref{eq_profile2}) using the maximum likelihood estimation method, and the resulting estimates are summarized in Table~\ref{tab:one_column_table2}.
 It is noteworthy that, unlike the previous fitting method, which involves constructing a two-dimensional map by co-adding multiple realizations of an exponential profile to approximate the dwarf galaxy's spatial distribution, this method determines the best parameters to fit the two-component density profile for the three unknowns using star particles within the virial radius of the simulated galaxies, without including background stars.

 Fig.~\ref{fig:two-comp} depicts the representative density profile of {\sc Halo4}, which consists of the inner (red line) and outer (blue line) components.
+For other halos, we represent the fitting results in Appendix.~\ref{appendix_c}.
 The actual density profile is represented by black-filled circles at binned radii.
-In comparison to the $r_{\rm h,\ fit}$ value derived from a single exponential component with background stars, the $r_{\rm h}$ value is approximately 42\% smaller while also effectively capturing the outer structures with $r_{\rm s} = 322$ pc.
-Notably, the pronounced outer stellar distributions observed in {\sc Halo2} and {\sc Halo5} are accurately represented by the large $r_{\rm s}$ values of $r_{\rm s} = \ 689 \ \rm pc$ and $r_{\rm s} = 746 \ \rm pc$, respectively, along with smaller half-light radii of $r_{\rm h} = 121 \ \rm pc$ and $r_{\rm h} = 145 \ \rm pc$.
+In comparison to the $r_{\rm h,\ fit}$ value derived from a single exponential component with background stars, the $r_{\rm h}$ value is approximately 35\% smaller while also effectively capturing the outer structures with $r_{\rm s} = 850$ pc.
+Notably, the pronounced outer stellar distributions observed in {\sc Halo2} and {\sc Halo5} are accurately represented by the large $r_{\rm s}$ values of $r_{\rm s} = \ 1302 \ \rm pc$ and $r_{\rm s} = 1676 \ \rm pc$, respectively, along with smaller half-light radii of $r_{\rm h} = 117 \ \rm pc$ and $r_{\rm h} = 145 \ \rm pc$.
 Specifically, the smaller half-light radius in {\sc Halo5} is reduced by a factor of 5 compared to $r_{\rm h, \ fit} = 754 \ \rm pc$, which is based on the one-component profile with background stars.

 We find that when performing a single-component fitting that includes background stars, the derived half-light radius can vary depending on the background stellar density adopted.
 For instance, if the background stellar density increases, more extended stars become less distinguishable from the background stars, resulting in a decrease in the estimated half-light radius.
 On the other hand, the two-component profile model captures both the inner and outer structures without being influenced by the background stellar density.
 Therefore, in the forthcoming analysis, we utilize the half-light radius of the inner profile as the representative size of our UFD analogs.